 Educating children and young people

-From 19 July, changes were made by the government to its response to the Covid-19 pandemic.
+We’d like to welcome our children and young people back to school this autumn term.
+The government has made changes to its response to the Covid-19 pandemic and, as a result, some of the guidance has changed.
 There is now a focus on advising people how to protect themselves and others.

 The government has updated its guidance to parents and carers about school, college and early years settings

 The Department for Education also publishes this blog, which contains updates about schools and covid-19, as well as other information about education and learning